sklppr/releasenotes/README.md

 - `sprint` (default) – Issues are grouped by sprint and sort descending (newest sprint first).
 - `build` – Issues are grouped by build number and sort descending (newest build first).

+### Changing how issues are displayed

+By default, several pieces of information are displayed alongside each issue.
+You can control this by providing a variable called `bamboo_Release_Notes_Issue_Info` with a comma-separated list of infos to display.

+Available pieces of information are:

+- `type` – issue type (e.g. User Story, New Feature, Bug)
+- `status` – issue status (e.g. Closed, In Progress)
+- `build` – number of the last build this issue was associated with

 ### Changing the file name